Stripe reports – An easy guide for business owners

 Go to “WP Full Pay / Settings” in the WP admin panel and select “Security”:

-Next, check what you’d like to protect (inline forms, checkout forms, or customer portal), and enter the reCAPTCHA API key:
+Next, check what you’d like to protect (Stipe checkout forms, or customer portal), and enter the reCAPTCHA API keys:

 WP Full Pay supports reCAPTCHA v2.
 You can obtain the API keys here.